 And this doesn’t take into account the many little things people do for one another to help money situations, from car-pooling to co-op groceries to shared vacation homes.

 Unfortunately, there is not enough of this type of cooperation.
-Only one in three families follows a budget, according to a Gallup survey.1 Not all employers offer savings plans and among those that do, less than half of workers, on average, participate, according to the Bureau of Labor Statistics.2
+A variety of consumer surveys regularly indicate that a good portion of people don’t have a budget and don’t keep track of their spending.
+Not all employers offer savings plans and among those that do, only a little more than half of workers, on average, participate.

-This MassMutual Middle America Financial Security Study was conducted by Greenwald & Associates and polled 1,010 working Americans ages 25-65 who earned annual incomes of between $35,000 and $150,000.
+This MassMutual Middle America Financial Security Study was conducted by Greenwald & Associates and polled 1,010 working Americans ages 25-65 in 2017 who earned annual incomes of between $35,000 and $150,000.

 Stable, of course, doesn’t equate to financially independent for many people.
 But it’s on the right path.
 And MassMutual believes more people can get on that path, provided they remember that independence is a group effort.